-- a) What part did you like best in this text?
-Why? - b) What steps did Jesus take in interpreting the Scriptures from the time He met the two friends on the road up to the time the disciples went to the community in Jerusalem?

-- c) In what type of situation does Jesus meet the two disciples? - d) What are the similarities and the differences between our present situation and that of the two disciples?
-What factors create a crisis of faith in our day and are the cause of sadness? - e) What was the effect of Jesus' reading of the Bible on the life of the two disciples? - f) Which points in the interpretation made by Jesus are a critique of our way of reading the Bible, and which are a confirmation?
+- What part did you like best in this text?
+Why? - What steps did Jesus take in interpreting the Scriptures from the time he met the two friends on the road up to the time the disciples went to the community in Jerusalem? - In what manner of situation does Jesus meet the two disciples? - What are the similarities and the differences between our present situation and that of the two disciples?
+What factors create a crisis of faith in our day and are the cause of sadness? - What was the effect of Jesus' reading of the Bible on the life of the two disciples? - Which points in the interpretation made by Jesus are a critique of our way of reading the Bible, and which are a confirmation?

-5. A key to the reading
+A Key to the Reading